1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 Experiencing similar frustration accessing your equity?
 Schedule a call to discuss alternative solutions.

-Initially skeptical after three rejections, Sarah scheduled a consultation with a loan advisor specializing in alternative documentation mortgages for self-employed borrowers and real estate investors.
-She expected another explanation of why her situation “didn’t work” for traditional lending.
+Sarah scheduled a call with a loan advisor specializing in alternative documentation mortgages for self-employed borrowers and real estate investors.
+She expected another explanation of why her situation “didn’t work” for traditional lending guidelines.
+Instead, she discovered a completely different approach to income evaluation.

 The conversation changed everything.
-The advisor explained how these programs evaluate gross 1099 income before business deductions rather than taxable income shown on tax returns.
-Instead of using her $71,000 adjusted gross income, the lender would review her actual 1099 forms showing $142,000 in earnings and apply a standard expense ratio to calculate qualifying income.
+The advisor explained how 1099 loan cash-out refinance programs evaluate gross 1099 income before business deductions rather than taxable income shown on tax returns.
+Instead of focusing on her significantly reduced adjusted gross income after legitimate business expenses, the lender would review her actual 1099 forms showing her true earnings from clients and apply a standard expense ratio to calculate qualifying income.

-Sarah learned that this approach would allow her to qualify based on her actual earning capacity of $142,000, not the artificially reduced $71,000 showing on her tax returns after legitimate business deductions.
-The program recognized that self-employed professionals structure their finances differently than W-2 employees but still have real, verifiable income and can support both their primary residence and investment property mortgages.
+Sarah learned that this financing approach would allow her to qualify based on her actual earning capacity, not the artificially reduced income showing on her tax returns after legitimate business deductions.
+The program recognized that self-employed professionals often show lower taxable income by design while still maintaining strong cash flow and the ability to support both primary residence and investment property mortgages comfortably.

 Documentation provided: